tpaschalis/tpaschalis.github.io/_posts/2022-01-30-close-ch-signal-shutdown.markdown

 > After calling close, and after any previously sent values have been received, _receive operations will return the zero value for the channel's type without blocking._

-So `close(ch)` provides a concise way to unblock all receive operations and simultaneously provide that signal.
+So `close(ch)` provides a concise way to unblock all receive operations and simultaneously provide that signal to them.
 It also is another reminder to ["make zero values useful"](https://dave.cheney.net/2013/01/19/what-is-the-zero-value-and-why-is-it-useful).

-When I discussed this with a friend, he mentioned that he'd actually use a context to handle cancellation for long-running goroutines, but that's also what happens when we use [context.cancelCtx](https://github.com/golang/go/blob/release-branch.go1.17/src/context/context.go#L411).
+When I discussed this with a friend, he mentioned that he'd actually use a context to handle cancellation for long-running goroutines, but that's also what happens in the background when we use [context.cancelCtx](https://github.com/golang/go/blob/release-branch.go1.17/src/context/context.go#L411).

 So that's it for today!
-I love when I learn this kind of small and useful tidbits.
-Let me know if you have any other fun things around closing channels!
+I love learning this kind of small and useful tidbits.
+Let me know if you have any other fun facts around closing channels!

 Until next time, bye!